 In Woodlore Circle/Bay St, the residents are mostly highly educated professionals.
 It’s considered one of the best places to live for families because the local schools are top-rated, it is a safe neighborhood, and there is a strong sense of community here.

 Average Rental Price: $ 1,880

-Fort Pickens/Pensacola Beach’s real estate price is rated at 85.4% when compared to the rest of the country’s neighborhoods.
+Fort Pickens/Pensacola Beach’s price is rated at 85.4% when compared to the rest of the country’s neighborhoods.
 Its rental price is also tagged as 74.7% when compared with the rest of Florida’s neighborhoods.
-From this data alone, you can see that Fort Pickens/Pensacola Beach is also an expensive neighborhood to live in.
-If you own property here, the market value is high.
+From this data alone, you can see that Fort Pickens/Pensacola Beach is also one of the most expensive places to live.
+If you own a home here, the market value is high.

-Composed of small and medium-sized single-family homes and apartment complexes, the real estate in Fort Pickens/Pensacola Beach was also mostly constructed in the ’70s to late ’90s.
+Composed of small and medium-sized single-family homes and apartment complexes, the units in Fort Pickens/Pensacola Beach were also mostly constructed in the ’70s to late ’90s.
 However, some of the homes and buildings were more recently constructed.

 Image Source: Tim Parkinson via https://www.flickr.com/photos/timparkinson/4853125181

 The vacancy rate of properties in Gulf Breeze Fort Pickens/Pensacola Beach is high at 66.6% since this area is generally more occupied during the summer holiday season.
-This makes the neighborhood perfect for retirees looking for peace and quiet as well as scenic vistas.
+This makes the neighborhood the best place to live for retirees looking for peace and quiet as well as scenic vistas.
 It’s also suitable for executives.